atulkrishnathakur/docker_commands/README.md

 ## About Dockerfile

 1. Create the `softbook_docker/Dockerfile` docker file in project root directory.
+2. If you have need to create custome docker image then create the dockerfile

 ```
 # Use the official Python image